dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 ```

 But we often also want to compile not just whole programs, but particular
-modules, or in the abstract sense, individual expressions, and in that case, we
+modules, or expressions, or in the general sense, **components**, and in that case, we
-want an analogous notion of equivalence over components (whether they be
-modules, expressions, or whatever makes sense in the language) rather than whole
-programs.
-Two components are **contextual equivalent** if in all program
+want an analogous notion of equivalence.
+Two components are **contextually equivalent** if in all program
 contexts they produce the same observable behavior.
 In other words, if you have
 two modules, but any way you combine those modules with the rest of a program
 (so the rest is the same, but the modules differ), the result is the same, then